Ask an Agent

 • Associate in Insurance

-Whether Allstate covers the damage depends on your policy and how it handles negligence.
+Whether Allstate covers the damage depends on your policy and how it defines negligence.
 If you only have liability coverage, this won’t be covered—liability only pays for damage you cause to others, not your own vehicle.

 You might be covered if you have comprehensive coverage, since it typically includes non-collision events like storms.
 However, because the sunroof was left open, Allstate could consider the damage preventable and deny the claim based on negligence.
 It really depends on whether the claims adjuster sees it as a minor mistake or clear negligence, especially if a storm was expected.